dmarku/starship-garden/DevelopmentNotes.md

   - rounding to chromatic notes makes it pretty good.
 Might be interesting to experiment with different scales (maybe as other plants?)

+- If you implement scene persistence, implement removing things as soon as possible!

 - At the moment, the prototype is more or less a sound editor.
 You can add waveform-trees and change their frequency/height.
 None of the growing and grooming over time is implemented.
 Sorting out the sound composition with multiple trees has priority.
 When the nightmare soundscapes are banished, I can think of an ecosystem.